-- device memory upon region entry, and data to be copied from device memory to local memory and space in device memory to be deallocated upon exit. - Level of parallelism The possible levels of parallelism in OpenACC are gang, worker, vector, - and sequential.
-One or more of gang, worker, and vector parallelism may be specified on a loop - construct.
+Level of parallelism - The possible levels of parallelism in OpenACC are gang, worker, vector, and sequential.
+One or more of gang, worker, and vector parallelism may appear on a loop construct.
 Sequential execution corresponds to no parallelism.
-The gang, worker, vector, and - seq clauses specify the level of parallelism for a loop. - 3366 Local device the device where the local thread executes. - 3367 Local memory the memory associated with the local thread. - Local thread the host thread or the accelerator thread that executes an OpenACC directive or construct. - Loop trip count the number of times a particular loop executes. - MIMD a method of parallel execution (Multiple Instruction, Multiple Data) where different execution units or threads execute different instruction streams asynchronously with each other - cution units or threads execute different instruction streams asynchronously with each other. - OpenCL short for Open Compute Language, a developing, portable standard C-like programming environment that enables low-level general-purpose programming on GPUs and other accelerators. - Orphaned loop construct a loop construct that is not lexically contained in any compute construct, that is, that has no parent compute construct. - Parallel region a region defined by a parallel construct.
-A parallel region is a structured block - which is compiled for the accelerator.
-A parallel region typically contains one or more work-sharing - loops.
-A parallel region may require space in device memory to be allocated and data to be copied - from local memory to device memory upon region entry, and data to be copied from device memory - to local memory and space in device memory to be deallocated upon exit. - Parent compute construct for a loop construct, the parallel, kernels, or serial con- - struct that lexically contains the loop construct and is the innermost compute construct that con- - tains that loop construct, if any. - Present data data for which the sum of the structured and dynamic reference counters is greater - 3386 than zero. - 9387 Private data with respect to an iterative loop, data which is used only during a particular loop - iteration.
-With respect to a more general region of code, data which is used within the region but is - not initialized prior to the region and is re-initialized prior to any use after the region. - Procedure in C or C++, a function in the program; in Fortran, a subroutine or function. - Region all the code encountered during an instance of execution of a construct.
-A region includes - any code in called routines, and may be thought of as the dynamic extent of a construct.
-This may - be a parallel region, kernels region, serial region, data region or implicit data region. - 3394 Scalar a variable of scalar datatype.
-In Fortran, scalars must not have allocatable or pointer - 3395 attributes. - Scalar datatype an intrinsic or built-in datatype that is not an array or aggregate datatype.
-In For- - tran, scalar datatypes are integer, real, double precision, complex, or logical.
-In C, scalar datatypes - are char (signed or unsigned), int (signed or unsigned, with optional short, long or long long at- - tribute), enum, float, double, long double, Complex (with optional float or long attribute), or any - pointer datatype.
+The gang, worker, vector, and seq clauses specify the level of parallelism for a loop.

+- Local device the device where the local thread executes. - 3812 Local memory the memory associated with the local thread. - Local thread the host thread or the accelerator thread that executes an OpenACC directive or construct. - 3815 Loop trip count the number of times a particular loop executes. - 3816 MIMD a method of parallel execution (Multiple Instruction, Multiple Data) where different exe-3817 cution units or threads execute different instruction streams asynchronously with each other. - OpenCL short for Open Compute Language, a developing, portable standard C-like programming environment that enables low-level general-purpose programming on GPUs and other accelerators. - Orphaned loop construct a loop construct that is not lexically contained in any compute construct, that is, that has no parent compute construct. - Parallel region a region defined by a parallel construct.
+A parallel region is a structured block which is compiled for the accelerator.
+A parallel region typically contains one or more work-sharing loops.
+A parallel region may require space in device memory to be allocated and data to be copied from local memory to device memory upon region entry, and data to be copied from device memory to local memory and space in device memory to be deallocated upon exit. - Parent compute construct for a loop construct, the parallel, kernels, or serial con struct that lexically contains the loop construct and is the innermost compute construct that con tains that loop construct, if any. - Present data data for which the sum of the structured and dynamic reference counters is greater than zero. - Private data with respect to an iterative loop, data which is used only during a particular loop iteration.
+With respect to a more general region of code, data which is used within the region but is not initialized prior to the region and is re-initialized prior to any use after the region. - 3835 Procedure in C or C++, a function in the program; in Fortran, a subroutine or function. - Region all the code encountered during an instance of execution of a construct.
+A region includes any code in called routines, and may be thought of as the dynamic extent of a construct.
+This may be a parallel region, kernels region, serial region, data region or implicit data region. - 3839 Scalar a variable of scalar datatype.
+In Fortran, scalars must not have allocatable or pointer 3840 attributes. - Scalar datatype an intrinsic or built-in datatype that is not an array or aggregate datatype.
+In Fortran, scalar datatypes are integer, real, double precision, complex, or logical.
+In C, scalar datatypes are char (signed or unsigned), int (signed or unsigned, with optional short, long or long long attribute), enum, float, double, long double, Complex (with optional float or long attribute), or any pointer datatype.
 In C++, scalar datatypes are char (signed or unsigned), wchar_t, int (signed or